opf/openproject/docs/user-guide/time-and-costs/time-tracking/README.md

 The aggregated time spent on a work package is shown in the work package details view.

-## Logging time via time tracking button
+## Log time via time tracking button

 Since OpenProject 13.0 you can also track time via the time tracking button.
 To do that select a work package you are working on and click on the **Time tracking button** to start tracking time .